kenba/via-httplib/REQUEST.md

 The second constructor requires a string and an integer.
 It enables the application to send a non-standard HTTP response status.

-The other parameters are the same for both constructors and described below:

- + `header_string`: a string containing one or more response headers.
-    HTTP headers are just strings of the form "Header: Value\r\n" the application can set any number of headers in this string.
+The other parameter for both is `header_string`: a string containing one or more response headers.
+HTTP headers are just strings of the form "Header: Value\r\n".
+The application can set any number of HTTP headers in this string, simply by concatenating them together in this parameter.
- + `is_chunked`: a flag indicating whether the response body will be sent in "chunks",
-    default: false.
- + `minor_version`: the minor HTTP version number, set to zero for HTTP/1.0.
-    Default 1 for HTTP/1.1.
-    Set to zero for HTTP/1.0
- + `major_version`: the major HTTP version number.
-Default 1 for HTTP/1.1.

-There are also "set" and "add" functions in the `tx_response` class so that the status, headers, etc. can be set after the class has been constructed, i.e.:
+There are also "set" and "add" functions in the `tx_response` class so that the status and headers can be set after the class has been constructed, i.e.:

  + `void set_status(response_status::status_code status)`
     Set a standard HTTP response status (defined in `<via/http/response_status.hpp>`)